bosluc/DFRobot-MaqueenLite-Python/README.md

 ```

 ### RGB Lights
-Turn on/off the rbg light of your choice with the color you want.
+Turn on/off the rgb light of your choice with the color you want.

 * RGB LED choice:
 RGB_L : left led,